Bhoopesh123/process-exporter/README.md

 # 3.Check the metrics on Grafana
 To Search all of the time series data points grouping by job
+To Findout how many processes have been started under metrics namespace

         count({__name__=~".+"}) by (job)
+        process_start_time_seconds{namespace="metrics"}